Credit:

 Exposed to the worst that mother nature can dish out—the sun’s UV rays, water infiltration from rain, snow, and ice, and constantly fluctuating temperatures—we ask a lot from our humble wooden decks.
 A high-quality deck stain, properly applied and soaked into the grain, offers a strong measure of protection against the elements.

 However, homeowners can easily be confused by the variety of stains.
 Oil-based or water-based?
 Color or transparent?
-And so many brands!
+Applied with a brush, roller, or paint and stain sprayer And so many brands!
 The answers to some of these will depend on your deck material and climate, while others are aesthetic choices.
 While all stains need reapplication every few years, the wrong choice can mean chipping, flaking, and a lot of extra work in the frustratingly near future.

 Don’t worry though.
-In this guide, we’ll answer all these questions and give you our top recommendations for all the different deck stains so you can get back to enjoying your deck rather than stressing about it.
+In this guide, we’ll answer all these questions and give you our top pick—Cabot Australian Timber Oil (available at Amazon) —along with recommendations for other deck stains so you can get back to enjoying a beautiful, and hopefully fully-furnished, deck rather than stressing about it.

 Behr Premium Solid Color Waterproofing Stain & Sealer